EricssonBroadcastServices/iOSClientExposure/README.md

 ### Swift Package Manager

 The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
-Once you have your Swift package set up, adding Alamofire as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+Once you have your Swift package set up, adding `iOSClientExposure` as a dependency is as easy as adding it to the dependencies value of your Package.swift.

 dependencies: [
     .package(url: "https://github.com/EricssonBroadcastServices/iOSClientExposure", from: "3.0.0")